OSPEAD - Fortifying Monero Against Statistical Attack

 - Development of a sketch of a plan to recruit technical talent for the Monero Project.

 - 4,000 lines of code contributed to TownforgeR, an alternative user interface for Townforge, which is a blockchain-based game primarily coded by @moneromooo-monero that is a heavily modified fork of Monero.
 I introduced wallet operations, a web-based custodial wallet option, an order book visualizer, a map of buildings, an inter-building influence map, and a land plot chooser based on a modified grid search optimizer.
-(A link to a live version is forthcoming; the Townforge testnet is in the middle of a restart.)
+Live version.

 - An automated market maker bot for Townforge's commodity order books that accepts investments of commodities and currency and issues in-game shares that will be used to pay dividends to player-investors.

 - A Townforge invitation faucet webapp with a Beowulf-based CAPTCHA.
 The webapp also accepts contributions of invitation codes from any Townforge players, validating all submissions against a Townforge node running on a VPS.
-(A link to a live version is forthcoming; the Townforge testnet is in the middle of a restart.)
+Live version.

 - Initiation of the CashFusion Red Team research project, including the fusionstats.redteam.cash web app.